 The reason why the price of bitcoin is important to the advancement of blockchain is to make sure the technology stays a float while the cryptocurrency dies.
 Research projects done by various startups are based on this concept.
 Blockchain technology is the future and bitcoin is just a passing trend.

 Insiders at Wall Street sure seem to think that this is inevitable.
 You can hear several people at Wall Street chanting “blockchain not bitcoin” or “blockchain without bitcoin” almost on a daily basis.

 Of course this is done mostly be bankers as their future may depend on bitcoin crashing into a burning building.
 Bankers have always been afraid of the potential that bitcoin has, as if it is adopted by the mainstream population they will fail to be relevant.

 I hope you’ve found this article on Blockchain technology and bitcoin to be helpful.
-For more information, or for assistance in starting a business offshore, please contact us below by filling out the form, Thank you.
+For more information, or for assistance in starting a business offshore, please contact us HERE.

 Like Our Articles?

 Then make sure to check out our Bookstore... we have titles packed full of premium offshore intel.
 Instant Download - Print off for your private library before the government demands we take these down!